ledgitbe/casco/HACKATHON_README.md

 - **We built an interactive step by step guide that allows anyone to create a permissioned key-value store on Bitcoin in less than 5 minutes.**

-  Watch the guide on [asciicinema](https://asciinema.org/a/j6nie6RTIzbFaiuD8fwCDRgtL)
+  Watch a screen recording on [asciicinema](https://asciinema.org/a/j6nie6RTIzbFaiuD8fwCDRgtL)

   Or better yet, try it out yourself: